talwrii/learn-sight-reading-through-improv-and-musescore/readme.md

 * Toggle loop playback

 ### Using a midi controller
-I am using a midi controller with a piano for input.
-This makes life slightly more fun.
-One issue is that in my current set up I still have to change manually enter the rhythm.
-For the rhythm I am using the "double not duration and half duration features".
+I am using a midi controller from an electronic piano for input This makes life slightly more fun.
+One issue is that in my current set up I still have to change notes manually enter the rhythm.
+For the rhythm I am using the "double not duration and half duration features" to aoid controls that are too fiddly.

 ### The power of inadvertant training over focused practice
 Many people would encouraged focused practice of music.
 I'm sure this has its advantage.
 But my approach here is one of quantity over quantity.